julianandrews/adventofcode/2023/README.md

 This directory contains my solutions for [Advent of Code 2022](https://adventofcode.com/2022).

 Like last year, I'm aiming for sub 1s total runtime.
 Correctness, algorithmic efficiency and readability are my priorities, in that order.
+I will generally avoid optimizations that hurt readability without substantially improving runtime, but won't avoid added complexity if the performance gain is substantial.

 ## Performance